[Demo Webinar] ⛏️ How to build a user-friendly infra self-service portal with Spacelift

 sudo vi ~/.bash_profile

-Add these two lines on the opened file:
+Add these two lines to the opened file:

 PATH="/opt/terraform:${PATH}"